Pentasis/rimworld_consolidated/README.md

-# wimworld_consolidated
+# Rimworld_consolidated

-A collection of mechanics from other mods into one.
+A variety of mechanics all rolled into one convinient mod.